raneem-yad/project-portfolio-1/README.md

 ### Images and Media
 -   The website logo was also created by [chatGpt](https://chat.openai.com).
 -   All images were taken from [pexel](https://www.pexels.com/).
--   Pexel Provides high-resolution images which affect the performance so I used a converter to convert them to Webp using [convertio](https://convertio.co/webp-converter/)
+-   Pexel Provides high-resolution images which affect the performance so they were converted to the Webp using [convertio](https://convertio.co/webp-converter/)
 -   Card design inspired from [codepen](https://codepen.io/1bbnuuu/pen/mdoOKGO).
--   After creating the logo images I converted them to favicon using [Favicon converter](https://favicon.io/favicon-converter/)
+-   After creating the logo images were converted to favicon using [Favicon converter](https://favicon.io/favicon-converter/)

 ### Readme